kbop543-zz/CourseCourierManagaer/Team Deliverable 1/iteration-01.review.md

 List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

+1. Dividing up the responsibilities seem to turn out well because everyone completed their part on time.
  * 2 - 4 decisions.
  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.